SkyLabsAI/rocq-agent-toolkit/rocq-doc-manager/README.md

 - Arguments (in order, or named):
   - index: integer index before which to move the cursor (one-past-the-end index allowed) (as an integer).
 - Response payload: a `null` value.
-- Error payload: optional source code location for the error (as either `null` or an instance of the `rocq_loc` object).
+- Error payload: optional source code location for the error (as either `null` or an instance of the `RocqLoc` object).
 - Failure mode: recoverable failure.

 ### `clear_suffix`